 Back to top

-Free drug checking is a service which tests the safety of your recreational substances.
-It is available in New Zealand on a limited basis thanks to KnowYourStuffNZ, a volunteer organisation which we support and work with closely.
+Drug checking is a free service which tests the safety of recreational drugs.
+It's available in New Zealand from KnowYourStuffNZ, a volunteer organisation which we support.

 The illegal market for psychoactive substances is increasingly unpredictable.
-There are hundreds of new psychoactive substances, often research chemicals known as ‘bathsalts’ which mimic traditional substances but can be more toxic.
-Many are impossible to identify by sight or smell and other means are needed to identify a substance with greater certainty.
-Even if people take a substance with known effects, there remains a risk that it is adulterated or cut with another substance or chemical.
+There are hundreds of new psychoactive substances.
+Many are known as ‘bathsalts’ and have similar properties to drugs like MDMA but can be more harmful, especially if you don't know which substance you have.
+Many are impossible to identify by sight or smell.
+Even if people take a substance knowing what it is and its effects, there remains the risk of it being adulterated or cut with another substance.

 Knowing what you have by visiting a drug checking service means you can plan a better, safer experience.
-This might include researching how much to take and knowing what to avoid such as alcohol, which mixes particularly badly with most synthetic substances.
+This might include researching how much to take and knowing what to avoid while on it such as medicines or alcohol, which mixes particularly badly with most synthetic substances.

-When you bring a substance for safety checking, you will get a free one-on-one service and will witness the testing process which takes about 15 minutes.
-Trained volunteers will test minute amounts of the substance for you but will avoid holding your stash at any point for legal reasons.
+When you bring a substance to be checked, you will receive a one to one service and will witness the testing process which takes up to 15 minutes.
+Trained volunteers will test a minute non-returnable sample of your stuff.

 1. A pin-head sized sample is divided into three tiny piles